Optibus Operations API (2.3.8)

 • Drivers: Individuals responsible for operating the vehicles.
 The entity stores personal and operational information, including a unique identifier (id, uuid), name attributes (firstName, lastName, middleName), and an archived status indicating whether the driver is currently active.

 • Tasks: Operational activities detailed within the system, signifying specific duties or responsibilities.
 Tasks are associated with blocks and assignments, indicating the scheduled activities for vehicles and drivers.
 Attributes within tasks include type, startTime, endTime, and related operational details, providing a granular view of daily duties.
+A Task's operational status (e.g., cancellation) is indicated by the disabled flag on its corresponding entry within the assignments.properties array.

 Notes:

 • The RosterDutyEventReference is an instance that occurs within the "blocks" section, serving as a pointer to the "tasks" section.
 Each block comprises an array of events, each with a dutyId, an eventId, and an originRosterId.
 Within the "tasks" array, the same event can be identified by examining the Id field of the task, which will match the dutyId specified in the block's section.
-When referencing the eventId in the block's array, it directs to the "events" array, where its uuId corresponds to the eventId previously identified in the block's array.
+When referencing the eventId in the block's array, it directs to the "events" array, where its uuid corresponds to the eventId previously identified in the block's array.
 This event contains information such as start time, end time, and other relevant details.
 In rare cases, an event may be designated as vehicle-only, such as a recharge event.
 In these instances, it won't have a dutyId or eventId, and instead, the event's information will be directly displayed within the block section itself.

 • Regarding deadhead event data, each event is categorized by its own event type.
-Specifically, deadhead events encompass three distinct sub-types: OnScheduleEventsTypes.Deadhead , OtherEventTypes.PullIn and OtherEventTypes.PullOut A pull-in signifies the idle trip from the service to the depot, while a pull-out denotes the idle trip from the depot to the service.
+Specifically, deadhead events encompass three distinct sub-types: OnScheduleEventsTypes.Deadhead, OtherEventTypes.PullIn, and OtherEventTypes.PullOut.
+A pull-in signifies the idle trip from the service to the depot, while a pull-out denotes the idle trip from the depot to the service.
 A standard deadhead represents an idle trip between these two services.
 Apart from the event type, all other parameters and the amount of data remain consistent.
 To distinguish between a pull-in, pull-out, or plain deadhead, it's necessary to inspect the subtype information associated with the event.

 Authorizations: